 Course Reps are an integral part of the Students’ Union, and play a vital role in improving the student experience by representing the authentic student voice and making positive changes to teaching and learning within each department.

-Being a Course Rep involves networking with your course mates to gather feedback on their experiences, both positive and negative, before raising these concerns and proposing possible solutions to department staff at Student-Staff Committees (SSCs).
+Being a Course Rep involves consulting your peers to gather feedback on their experiences, both positive and negative, before raising these concerns and proposing possible solutions to department staff at Student-Staff Committees (SSCs).

 Course Reps are trained by the Students’ Union, and provided with ongoing support in their role.
 This means that no prior experience is necessary - just a passion to improve your course for yourself, your peers and future students.